 - This Program includes transportation or tours on boats or other marine vessels.
-These vessels may be public conveyances or private charters, subject to oversight by marine regulatory bodies of Japan.
+These vessels may be public conveyances or private charters, subject to oversight by marine regulatory bodies of Thailand.
 UC Davis Study Abroad cannot certify pilot training or licensure, vessel integrity, or mechanical service.
 UC Davis Study Abroad cannot anticipate water conditions but where possible will postpone travel or change itineraries under inclement conditions (may not be possible for public conveyance).
-All travelers should ensure appropriate life-saving/personal floatation devices are available before boarding, review and understand all safety procedures, and ask questions about the use of safety devices. - This Program requires the use of public transportation.
-Travelers on this Program will be required to utilize public transportation (buses, trains, taxis, etc.) as the primary means of conveyance.
-Travelers may be provided with transportation passes as part of their Program fees.
-Public transportation services are regulated by local governments and are typically held to minimum standards of repair, safety, timely service and accessibility.
-Public transportation is often very safe and, in some areas, is the only means of transportation.
-However, local regulations may differ or be less than those for public transportation in the U.S. Use of public transportation include the risk of injury from accident (including operator negligence), transit delays, fines or penalties for improper use, impacts or shutdowns related to worker strikes, petty theft and assault, and minimal but elevated risk from terrorist activities.
+All travelers should ensure appropriate life-saving/personal floatation devices are available before boarding, review and understand all safety procedures, and ask questions about the use of safety devices. - This Program includes non-traditional motorized transportation both during Program hours and/or as the primary means of transportation for students during free time via: - Private car-for-hire (similar to taxis, but operated by regulated or unregulated private drivers) - Private motorcoach or van-for-hire (similar to a small public bus but may be operated by regulated or unregulated private drivers)